 In addition if you have a non-emergency related call for service, it is also necessary to dial “911” to allow trained dispatchers to make the determination as to the priority level of response.
 Remember it is very important when you experience any police related issue where police will need to respond or to take a written report please contact 911 immediately to allow us to serve you in a timely manner.

 Many citizens believe that calling 911 is a last resort and waste time calling the non emergency number at the police station, call neighbors or family members.
 We have a very professional 911 center in Brunswick County that is trained to handle emergency calls.
 When in doubt call 911, do not hesitate.
 Time lost before calling 911 can cost lives or jeopardize important investigations.

-We welcome truly routine non-emergency matters at our public phone number (910) 371-1100, but remember that phone is not monitored 24 hours a day or 7 days a week.
+We welcome questions for non-emergency matters at (910) 371-1100, but remember that phone is not monitored 24 hours a day or 7 days a week.

 For all other questions or concerns please contact the Leland Police Department at 910-371-1100.